turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/1_design_technical_architecture.md

 The alternatives to business rules are:

-- Plugins: For data validation logic
+- Plugins or realtime workflows: For data validation logic
 - Client Scripts: For display logic

 Note that business rules run BEFORE the onLoad event.
 If an exam question